An Open Letter To Future First Lady Melania Trump, From A Grassroots Progressive [Opinion]

 — Ryan Mac (@RMac18) December 9, 2016

 Throughout Mr. Trump’s campaign, Melania, you were an enigma, a voiceless presence at your husband’s side.
 Grassroots progressives want more than that.
-We want a First Lady willing to take on controversial issues like human trafficking.
+We want a first lady willing to take on controversial issues like human trafficking.
 Even though Michelle Obama was highly educated, she chose the “soft” issue of nutrition and childhood obesity.
-You can be more than just a soft-issue First Lady.
+You can be more than just a soft-issue first lady.
 Now is your time to shine.

 As an immigrant yourself, Melania, you could play a strong supporting role in immigration reform and integration of legal immigrants into American society.
-You are the first modern First Lady not born in the United States (the very first foreign-born First Lady was Louisa Catherine Johnson Adams, born in London.
+You are the first modern first lady not born in the United States (the very first foreign-born first lady was Louisa Catherine Johnson Adams, born in London.
 According to WhiteHouse.gov she was wife of sixth President John Quincy Adams).
 This makes you uniquely qualified to play a supporting role in immigration, and I, and other grassroots progressives, would be interested in seeing you address it,

-According to the U.S. Government, your native Slovenia is a source country for forced labor trafficking.
-Men, women and children are trafficked for a variety of purposes, from hard labor to sex slaves.
-As First Lady, you, Melania, could be a strong voice advocating for the protection of the world’s most vulnerable against heinous abuses throughout the world.
+According to the U.S. government, your native Slovenia is a source country for forced labor trafficking.
+Men, women, and children are trafficked for a variety of purposes, from hard labor to sex slaves.
+As first lady, you, Melania, could be a strong voice advocating for the protection of the world’s most vulnerable against heinous abuses throughout the world.

 Ignore the haters who question your intelligence.
-Anyone who studied architecture, and is fluent in five languages, is no dummy.
+Anyone who studied architecture and is fluent in five languages is no dummy.
 The fact that you did not obtain a degree is beside the point.
-NBC Newscaught up with Blaz Matija Vogelnik, a former professor of yours, who told the news outlet that you passed rigorous testing to gain entry into the University of Ljubljana in your native Slovenia, and that he believes your IQ is high.
+NBC News caught up with Blaz Matija Vogelnik, a former professor of yours, who told the news outlet that you passed rigorous testing to gain entry into the University of Ljubljana in your native Slovenia, and that he believes your IQ is high.

 But you’re in good company, Melania.
 Neither Bill Gates nor Steve Jobs finished college.
 By pursuing a modeling career, you were able to honestly earn a comfortable amount of money, in a short amount of time.
 You were able to travel the world as part of your job, so I’d like to see you use your experience to educate Americans on different world cultures, and encourage more responsible international travel.

-As a woman who speaks five languages fluently, Melania, we would love to see you support ESL programs in schools.
-As First Lady, you could help make foreign languages a bigger part of children’s education, from elementary school to high school.
-In 2012, USNews reported that funding for foreign language programs was cut, both at the federal level and the state level.
-Melania, we know you have no real policymaking power to reverse this, but you could use your influence to argue in favor of more funding.
-After all, it could be seen as a national security issue: The more foreign languages kids learn in school, the better prepared they’ll be to take up jobs that require knowledge of specific languages; particularly military and foreign service jobs.
+Knowing that you are a woman who speaks five languages fluently, we would love to see you support ESL programs in schools.
+As first lady, you could help make foreign languages a bigger part of children’s education, from elementary school to high school.
+In 2012, US News reported that funding for foreign language programs was cut, both at the federal level and the state level.
+Melania, we know you have no real policy-making power to reverse this, but you could use your influence to argue in favor of more funding.
+After all, it could be seen as a national security issue: The more foreign languages kids learn in school, the better prepared they’ll be to take up jobs that require knowledge of specific languages, particularly military and foreign service jobs.

 Unlike Republicans like Rush Limbaugh, who said he wanted President Obama to fail, we grassroots progressives don’t feel the same way about your husband.
 While we are justifiably reticent about him, we remain hopeful that if enough Americans stand up, we can influence him to do good for all Americans.
 We hold the same cautious optimism regarding your future work as First Lady Melania Trump.
 We wish you well in 2017.